 In the Matter of TT (Stockport Coroner’s Court)

 Acted on behalf of the care home following the death of resident of sepsis.

 In the Matter of JK (Newcastle Coroner’s Court)

 Acted on behalf of the care home following the death of a resident after suffering a fall whilst unsupervised.

 In the Matter of CT (Preston Coroner’s Court)

 Article 2 inquest.
-Acted on behalf of an individual nurse following a death in custody of a prisioner with significant mental health issues and who had engaged in previous acts of self harm.
+Acted on behalf of an individual nurse following a death in custody of a prisoner with significant mental health issues who had engaged in previous acts of self harm.

 In the Matter of NL (Wakefield Coroner’s Court)

-A lengthy Article 2 inquest acting for a nurse practitioner following a death in custody where a prisoner was found deceased in her cell.
+Article 2 inquest.
+Acted on behalf of an individual nurse following a death in custody where a prisoner was found deceased in her cell.
 Questions arose about the administration of various drugs and their interactions with one another.

 In the Matter of SH (Hull Coroner’s Court)